 The park has several lakes and streams where you can fish for trout and other species (with a valid Washington state fishing license).
 Dog Lake, Mowich Lake, Mineral Lake, Rimrock Lake, Packwood Lake, Alder Lake, Silver Lake and Leech Lake are the most popular ones at Rainier.

-Seattle to Mt Rainier
+Getting from Seattle to Mt Rainier

 There are three main ways to get from Seattle to Mount Rainier National Park.
 Having a car however, makes a huge difference in flexibility and how much you will be able to see.
 Be sure to check with the park as part of your planning, as they’re not always open and may require reservations.